Tips to Get Beautiful Healthy Hair Naturally at Home

 There are lots of claims that the ‘no-poo’ method works well with soft water.
 I’ve even investigated having a filter attached to the water entering our home to make our water softer.

-“The healthiest diet for your hair is the healthiest diet in general—one that is based on real, whole foods and mostly plant-based.” — Maria Marlowe, nutritionist (source)
+“The healthiest diet for your hair is the healthiest diet in general—one that is based on real, whole foods and mostly plant-based.” — Maria Marlowe, nutritionist.

-Though the hair we can see is not alive, the hair follicles it comes from and the part of the hair within the follicle is very much alive and needs feeding!
+Though the hair we can see is not alive, the hair follicles it comes from and the part of the hair within the follicle are very much alive and need feeding!

 A diet rich in raw fruits, veggies, nuts, seeds, legumes and wholegrains that nourishes all parts of your body with all the vitamins and minerals you need will keep your hair looking great.